 Use all the blemished fruits as soon as possible - late ripening apples tend to have firm flesh which is great for cooking so use them in crumble or cook them and freeze the pulp.

-Go through the tubers looking for wet or rotten ones - dry off the rest and put them into paper or hessian sack and exclude light.
+Go through the tubers looking for wet or rotten ones - dry off the rest and put them into paper or Hessian Sack and exclude light.

-Re pot mint and bring indoors
+Re pot Mint and Bring Indoors

 Mint is a vigorous plant and can quickly get very pot bound so now is a good time to re pot it to improve the foliage for picking.
 Knock the plant out of its pot and split it with a knife into manageable sections - Vigoroot Planters are ideal for herbs and make it easy to move them around throughout the year.